Resilience and Reinvention

 “The thought that went through my head was PAYCHECK,” Renee remembers.
-“Yes, I can do that,”she told the producer.
+“Yes, I can do that,” she told the producer.
 So she began at the mall, then moved on to modeling for department stores.
-Now she works for a national modeling company in both fashion and commercial divisions.
+Eventually she was hired by a national modeling company in both fashion and commercial divisions.
 That’s how she got involved with modeling for Amoena.

 Renee also remarried at midlife.
 “Who’d have thunk it,” Renee wonders.
 “I wasn’t looking for it.
 I never thought I’d remarry, but here comes this wonderful man and I’m 51 years old.”
 Now she has five daughters, two biological and three ‘bonus’ girls.
 “I think my story is an encouragement to so many women.”